Babaee/babaee.github.io/academia.md

 * Pattern Recognition Letters (Elsevier).
-* IEEE Transactions on Circuits and Systems for Video Technology, IEEE
+* IEEE Transactions on Circuits and Systems for Video Technology
+* IEEE Transactions on Industrial Informatics
-* IEEE Geoscience and Remote Sensing Letters, IEEE
+* IEEE Geoscience and Remote Sensing Letters
 * Applied Sciences
 * Journal of Machine Vision and Image Processing